kgmalinis/kgmalinis/README.md

 - 👋  Hi, I’m Kate Malinis.
 - 🎓  The University of Texas at Dallas | B.S. in Computer Science - May 2021 ☄️
-- 👀  I’m interested in machine learning, data science, IoT (Internet of Things), and front-end development.
+- 👀  I’m interested in web development, machine learning, data science, and IoT (Internet of Things).
-- 🌱  I’m currently learning C# alongside improving my JavaScript, HTML/CSS, and Python skills.
+- 🌱  I’m currently learning improving my JavaScript, HTML/CSS, and Python skills with some experimentation using Node, React, and MongoDB.

 <!---